openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 + the record's ID within the application (both mandatory) and
 + optionally its creation and last modification dates within the application.

-When receiving such a record from an OIH, there might also be entries of other applications being part of the integrations scenario with the same MDM in the same OIH.
+When receiving such a record from an OIH, there might also be entries of other applications being part of the integrations scenario with the same OIH Data-Model in the same OIH.

 Additionally, depending on the scenario and the involved components again, the OIH itself or a connector (according to rules provided by the OIH __==> TO BE DISCUSSED!__) may also provide an OIH-internal UID for the record, along with the creation and last modification dates of the record within the OIH.